reifukuzawa/reifukuzawa.github.io/essays/reflectontypescript.md

 This solution is intuitive for checking uniqueness, but it involves the `.includes()` method inside a loop, making it **O(n²)**.

 ## Conclusion
-TypeScript has proved a great addition in my programming toolbox.
-Learning it together with JavaScript was a challenge, but this helped me develop good coding habits and better understand the very concepts of programming.
-It strikes a balance between JavaScript's flexibility and the rigor of statically-typed languages.

-Although it has its learning curve, benefits outweigh the drawbacks, especially on large projects.
-In short, concerning athletic software engineering, practice WODs were exciting though a little stressful to learn.

 To summarize, personally, I do consider TypeScript a very nice language from the point of view of software engineering, and I am looking forward to working with it soon.

 ## AI Usage